suraj44/SummerProjects17/ML-Python/Week5-6/submissions/A5/README.md

 Implement the K-Nearest Neighbours Algorithm in numpy.

-You can use the iris dataset for thin.
+You can use the iris dataset for this.

 It already exists within scikit-learn.
 You can import it from sklearn.datasets